DekinderDries/track-shared-js/60-projects/20-parkshark/README.md

         - A contact person should always have a (valid) e-mail address.
         - A contact person should always have a mobile phone number, or a telephone number.
 Both are allowed, but at least one is always required!
 - The address consists of a street name, street number, and a postal code
-    - A postal code consist of an actual postal code and a label (e.g. *3000, Leuven*)
+    - A postal code consists of an actual postal code and a label (e.g. *3000, Leuven*)
 - A category is currently restricted to either *underground building* or *above ground building*.
 However, there can be more in the future (e.g. *street*, *open space*,...).
 - Prioritization: Must-Have